 Straight, strong boned and well muscled.
 Shoulders muscular and well laid.
 Pasterns long and upright.

-Length from point of shoulder to point of buttock slightly greater than height at withers.
+Length from point of shoulder to point of buttock approximately equal to height at withers.
 Withers are wide and not prominent.
 Chest wide and deep, reaching to elbow.
 Ribs well sprung and carried well back.
 Short, strong loin.
 Moderate tuck-up.
 Croup only slightly inclined.

 Straight and very strongly muscled, well angulated, buttocks long and well curved, strong hock, metatarsals long.